 Overview

 Italy is one of the most generous European countries when it comes to disability discounts at cultural sites.
-All Italian state museums and archaeological sites offer free entry to EU citizens with disabilities, and one companion is also admitted free.
-Non-EU visitors receive reduced rates at most venues.
+All Italian state museums and archaeological sites offer free entry to visitors with a certified disability of any nationality, and one companion is also admitted free.
 Understanding these policies before your trip will save you money and avoid confusion at ticket counters.

 Free Entry at Italian State Museums

-Italian law (Decreto Ministeriale 507/1997 and subsequent updates) provides free admission to all state museums and archaeological sites for:
+Italian law (Decreto Ministeriale 507/1997 and DM 13/2019) provides free admission to all state museums and archaeological sites for:

 This covers an enormous number of Rome's top attractions, including: